AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >[!IMPORTANT]
 >
 >Exports to JSON files are supported in a compressed mode only.
-Exports to [!DNL Parquet] files are supported in a compressed and uncompressed mode.
+Exports to [!DNL Parquet] files are supported in both compressed and uncompressed modes.
 >
 >The format of the exported JSON file is NDJSON, which is the standard interchange format in the big data ecosystem.
 Adobe recommends using an NDJSON-compatible client to read the exported files.